• Facebook

 Note 2

-Substitute for Chili garlic sauce
+Substitute for Chili garlic sauce (make your own sauce):

-• 1/3 cup of tomato paste / ketchup
+• 1/3 cup of tomato paste/ketchup

 • + 2 tbsp of any red chili paste (like Sichuan sauce, sambal oelek)